open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 Next, we are going to create your page

 1. Go to the `pages/vi/profiles` folder
-1. Make sure you are still on the new branch your just created, look for "Branch: **new-branch-name**" on the branch selector menu
+1. Make sure you are still on the new branch you just created, look for "Branch: **new-branch-name**" on the branch selector menu
 1. Click `Create new file` button
 1. Name the file exactly the same as your GitHub username with file extension `.md`
   * It is important that you stick with your GitHub username so we could easily identify you